 To make ahead, cook the veggies and air fry the chicken.
 Then reheat the chicken for 2 to 3 minutes just before tossing it in the skillet with the veggies.
 Enjoy right away for the best textures and flavors.

 To reheat leftovers, place the Chilli chicken on a baking tray and reheat at 400 for 5 minutes.
-You can also imply microwave the leftovers which will still taste delicious minus the crisp textures of the chicken.
+You can also microwave the leftovers which will still taste delicious minus the crisp textures of the chicken.

 Air Fryer Cooking Tips